Select Page

 April 20, 2024: Mile High Ace Hardware & Garden, 2700 W 104th Ave, Federal Heights, CO 80234

-*Please visit mowdownpollution.org for updates on times and locations.
-This program utilizes one-time funding, and this offer is only available as funding permit.
-If funds are exhausted in the first three events, there will not be a fourth, so don’t wait!
+Please visit mowdownpollution.org for updates on times and locations.
+This program utilizes one-time funding, and this offer is only available as funding permits.
+Funds will be exhausted in the first three events, and there will not be a fourth (which was previously listed).

 Meeting Colorado’s air quality goals takes all of us.
 Regulators and advisory groups are working on reducing industrial air pollution, but reducing individual gas emissions, like those from gas-powered mowers and cars, can help cut the ozone causing pollution on the Front Range in half!
 Plus, electric mowers are much quieter, require less maintenance, and you will no longer have to buy or handle gas.
 Upgrading your personal lawn mower from gas to electric can make a really big difference for air quality in your community, as well as for the health of you and your family.